Typhs/Portfolio/PREOJECT_INSIGHTS.md

   ---------- IDEAS ----------

+* At the end of the page, we can have a campfire, with some nice ash and wisps effects with ParticlesJS
+  - for interactivity we could do marshmallows - user can pick one up on a stick and the tip of the stick follows the position of the cursor
+* Something like a Director's Commentary mode -> we have toggle somewhere that activates this

+  - while this mode is on we make appear tooltips on any elements or parts of the Project that we think are particularly interesting
+  - on these tooltips talk about how the parts were made, what was our process and stuff like that
+  - highlight particular obstacles that we overcame in unusual, interesting ways
+    ---------- IDEAS ----------

+  ---------- STALE IDEAS ----------

+* Use some Persona 5 style UI elements
+* Typewriter effect on Landing Page - page's text is written(with typing effect) as user scrolls down
 * GhostlyTypewritter alternative
   - have a container and inside it all the letters that compose the sentence are constantly moving around randomly
   - when container scrolls into viewport the letters organize into the sentence (one by one left to right, like typewritter)
   - when container scrolls out of viewport the letters return to randomly moving around
   - Or maybe on mouse hover instead of scroll into viewport?

-* At the end of the page, we can have a campfire, with some nice ash and wisps effects with ParticlesJS

-- for interactivity we could do marshmallows - user can pick one up on a stick and the tip of the stick follows the position of the cursor

-* Use some Persona 5 style UI elements

-* Typewriter effect on Landing Page - page's text is written(with typing effect) as user scrolls down
-  ---------- IDEAS ----------
+    ---------- STALE IDEAS ----------